-Only the President has the power to sign any document committing the association.
-He may grant partial delegations of authority to any member of the Executive Committee or any other person, to empower them to sign documents and manage the accounts of the association.
+Only the President and the Treasurer have the power to sign any document committing the association.
+They may grant partial delegations of authority to any member of the Executive Committee or any other person, to empower them to sign documents and manage the accounts of the association.

-The president represents the association in all acts of civil life, and is vested with the necessary powers.
-He concludes any agreement with individuals or legal persons, provided that he has the authorization of the Board of Directors.
-In this capacity, he signs contracts on behalf of the association.
-The president is entitled to conduct any dealings with any public body, particularly in tax matters, and to open any bank or post office account.
-He acts in legal matters on behalf of the association, with the permission of the Executive Committee, whether to make claims on behalf of the association or to defend it.
+The president and the treasurer represent the association in all acts of civil life, and are vested with the necessary powers.
+They conclude any agreement with individuals or legal persons, provided that they have the authorization of the Board of Directors.
+In this capacity, they sign contracts on behalf of the association.
+The president and the treasurer are entitled to conduct any dealings with any public body, particularly in tax matters, and to open any bank or post office account.
+They act in legal matters on behalf of the association, with the permission of the Executive Committee, whether to make claims on behalf of the association or to defend it.

-In case of absence or illness, he is replaced by the Treasurer, or failing him, one of the other members of the Executive Committee.
+In case of absence or illness, the President is replaced by the Treasurer, or failing him/her, one of the other members of the Executive Committee.

 The Treasurer is responsible for keeping the association's accounts under his own control.
-He collects revenues and makes payments, subject to authorization by the President.
-He presents an annual statement of accounts to the General Assembly.
-In his absence, the treasurer is replaced by another member of the Board of Directors appointed by the President.
+He/She collects revenues and makes payments, subject to authorization by the President.
+He/She presents an annual statement of accounts to the General Assembly.
+In his/her absence, the treasurer is replaced by another member of the Board of Directors appointed by the President.

 The Secretary is responsible in particular for keeping the minutes of the Board of Directors meetings and to keep the register required by law.
-In his absence, he is replaced by a member of the Board of Directors appointed by the President.
+In his/her absence, he/she is replaced by a member of the Board of Directors appointed by the President.

 Members of the association shall not receive any compensation for performing their duties.
 However they can obtain the payment of expenses incurred on behalf of the association, provided these expenses are justified and approved by the Executive Committee